What Is a Stairway or Stairwell Accident?

 - Distractions — While using stairs, the behavior of others around you could result in your being knocked down and injured.
 They could fall if they are reading, talking on a cell phone, chatting with companions, carrying large items, or not holding onto handrails.
 If they do, they can knock into you, causing you to also fall.
 This is especially true if you are on public staircases or escalators, especially in subways.

 “Far too many people are hurt and lives lost due to stairway falls,” says the founder of the National Floor Safety Institute (NFSI).
-Underscoring his point, analysis of Consumer Product Safety Commission (CPSC) data indicate stair mishaps are part of a group (along with ramps and landings) resulting in 36,338 deaths each year.
 (16)

-No matter the complexity, stair accidents result in many types of serious injuries.
+No matter the design, stair accidents result in many types of serious injuries.

 Have you suffered an injury from a stairway accident?
 Contact us for a free case review.